123456-RAJ/BioInference2026-niche-overlap/README.md

 ## Schoener's D Niche Overlap

-Pairwise niche overlap between fauna groups was quantified using Schoener's D.
+Niche overlap between fauna groups was calculated using Schoener's D.

 ![Schoener's D formula](images/schoeners_D_formula.png)

-where:

-- p₁ᵢ is the probability or density of taxon 1 in environmental cell i.
-- p₂ᵢ is the probability or density of taxon 2 in environmental cell i.

 The value of Schoener's D ranges from 0 to 1: